-If your driver’s licence is suspended through an impaired driving-related Criminal Code (Canada) conviction, you will be required to participate in the Mandatory Ignition Interlock Program otherwise your driver’s licence will remain suspended.
+If your driver’s licence is suspended through an impaired driving-related Criminal Code of Canada conviction, you must participate in the Mandatory Ignition Interlock Program otherwise your driver’s licence will remain suspended.

-To have your driver’s licence fully reinstated, you must demonstrate a sustained ability to separate driving and drinking.
+To get your driver’s licence fully reinstated, you must demonstrate a sustained ability to separate driving and drinking.

-If criminal charges result in a criminal conviction, you:
+If criminal charges result in a criminal conviction, you will:

-- will receive a provincial driver’s licence suspension term under the Traffic Safety Act
+- receive a provincial driver’s licence suspension term under the Traffic Safety Act

-- will receive a federal driving prohibition under the Criminal Code (Canada).
-In this federal driving prohibition, you may receive a minimum absolute prohibition term where you are unable to drive under any circumstance.
+- receive a federal driving prohibition under the Criminal Code of Canada (possible time where you are unable to drive under any circumstance)

-- will be required to pay a driver’s licence reinstatement fee that must be paid at an Alberta registry agent
+- must pay a driver’s licence reinstatement fee at an Alberta registry agent

 Fines and imprisonment may also be imposed by the court depending on the conviction.